gagankeshav/googleNZTests/README.md

 Use the below-mentioned command to execute the tests: rspec Google_Tests.rb --format documentation

-If the tests are executed successfully, the output should be received in the below format: image.png

 Please note that I have refrained from implementation of proper POM and RSpec formatting structure due to lack of time for completion of the test.
 Given sufficient time, I can share a sample of code that I have on GitHub under my account that depicts a similar approach with using POM but no testing tool such as RSpec.

 Please feel free to get in touch with me regarding any queries on the above.